Images Depict Mature Plants

 Burning Bush keeps its intense red fall-foliage when planted in full sun and slightly acidic soil.
 This multi-stemmed, angular branching shrub is considered an invasive species, so keep that in mind when planting in your landscape.

 |Mature Height:||6 to 8 Feet|

 |Water Requirements:||Water well until established|

-We suggest when planting your newly-purchased Burning Bush Euonymus Shrubs that you dig a hole twice as wide as the root system but not deeper.
+We suggest when planting your newly-purchased Burning Bush Euonymus Shrubs that you dig a hole twice as wide as the root system, but not deeper.
 Depending on the quality of your existing soil, you may need to add a locally-sourced compost or topsoil to the backfill soil.
-We do not recommend using straight topsoil or compost as a backfill soil for Burning Bush Euonymus because more times than not these products will retain entirely to much moisture and will cause the root system to rot.
+We do not recommend using straight topsoil or compost as a back-fill soil for Burning Bush Euonymus because more times than not, these products will retain entirely too much moisture and will cause the root system to rot.
 Adding compost or topsoil will help the young feeder roots of the Burning Bush spread through the loose, nutrient-rich soil much easier than if you used solely the existing soil.

 The most common cause of plant death after transplanting is planting the new plant too deep.
 That is why we do not recommend planting in a hole any deeper than the soil line of the plant in the pot.
 A good rule is that you should still be able to see the soil the plant was grown in after back-filling the hole.
 As always Bio-tone Fertilizer is recommended to be used at planting to provide the much needed mycorrhiza fungus that naturally protects plant roots from diseases and pathogens.

 How do I fertilize Burning Bush Euonymus Shrubs?